mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 ## Creating a minimal reproduction of the phenomenon

-To debug the performance mystery, I tried trimming out parts out of my app until it was no longer a bytecode interpreter and was just a program that counted the number of bytes it read from standard input:
+To debug the performance mystery, I tried simplifying my app until it was no longer a bytecode interpreter and was just a program that counted the number of bytes it read from stdin:

 ```zig
 // src/main.zig